top of page

 Inquiry Meditation is equally potent in person and virtually.

-One benefit of the virtual format: meditators enjoy being in their own space immediately after the IM Experience or a full session so they can reflect/journal/take a walk/rest/etc.
+One benefit of the virtual format: meditators enjoy being in their own space immediately after a session so they can reflect/journal/take a walk/rest/etc.

 Do you lead group presentations and/or group Inquiry Meditation sessions?